Approximate k-NN Graph Construction: a Generic Online Approach: Experiments

-On one hand, the high search speed-up is observed from LGD$^+$ on data types such SIFT, GIST and deep features.
+On the one hand, the high search speed-up is observed from OLGraph$^+$ on data types such SIFT, GIST and deep features.
 With such efficiency, it is possible to realize a search system with instant response on \textit{100} million level dataset by a single PC.
 On the other hand, it is still too early to say the problem of NN search on high-dimensional data has been solved.
-As shown on Rand1M and NUSW datasets, where both the data dimension and intrinsic data dimension are high, the efficiency achieved from all the approaches is still limited.
+As shown on NUSW dataset, where both the data dimension and intrinsic data dimension are high, the efficiency achieved from all the approaches is still limited.
 As pointed out in our another work~\cite{arxiv:pclin19}, the difficulty faced in this case is directly linked to ``curse of dimensionality'', which will remain as an open issue.